Alpharivs/massmap/README.md

 ❯ massmap -h
 Usage of massmap:
   -docker
-    	Use a Dockerized version of masscan.
+    	Use a dockerized version of masscan.
   -e string
-    	NIC for Masscan (default "tun0")
+    	NIC for masscan (default "tun0")
   -o string
-    	Folder to save Nmap output without trailing '/' (default ".") # I will improve this function later -r string
+    	Path for nmap output, extensions will be added automatically (default "nmap") -r string
-    	Rate for Masscan (default "500")
+    	Rate for masscan (default "500")
   -u string
     	Target IP (Required)
 ```